Ringo Rama

-Ringo Rama is the 13th studio album by Ringo Starr, released in 2003.
+Ringo Rama is the thirteenth studio album by English singer-songwriter Ringo Starr, released in 2003.

 Background and recording

 As the follow-up to I Wanna Be Santa Claus (1999), it continues Starr's alliance with Mark Hudson as well as most of his collaborators from that last project.
 Annoyed that Mercury had not put enough promotion towards I Wanna Be Santa Claus, Starr left the label in 2000.
 Contributors this time around include Willie Nelson, Charlie Haden, Van Dyke Parks, Pink Floyd's David Gilmour, Shawn Colvin, Timothy B. Schmit, and Eric Clapton.
 Starr said "People would ask, "So who's on the record?" and we'd say, "Just a couple of local guys.
 You know, like Eric Clapton and Dave Gilmour."
 Because they do both live just around the corner."
 Recording had taken place at Starr's recording studio in London, Rocca Bella, and Hudson's Whatinthewhatthe?
 Studios in Los Angeles, with the sessions being produced by Starr, Hudson and Gary Nicholson.